Jetbuilt/jetbuilt-api-docs/source/includes/vendors/_products.md

 > Status: 200 OK

-This endpoint allows querying all products by model.
+This endpoint allows querying all products (active and discontinued) by model.

 ### HTTP Request